Xylopyrographer/STAC/manual/STAC Users Manual.md

 The SSID and Password fields stop accepting input after their limits are reached.

-Taping the "Reset" button on the browser form will clear all information entered, leaving the form open.
+Taping the "Reset" button on the browser form will clear all information entered and set the port number and number of channels to their defaults, leaving the form open.

 At the bottom of the form, the version number of the STAC software is shown as a bit of trivia.

 **Some advise:** If you are configuring multiple STACs in one go, it is quite important to close the Confirmation browser window each time before moving onto the next one.
-Using a desktop computer and browser is recommend.
+Using a desktop or laptop computer and browser is recommend.
 Some browsers, notably the mobile variety, get hung up when connecting to the IP address of the STAC (as each one is the same) even though the STAC and its WiFi SSID are unique.
 <br><br>
 ## <a name="UpandRunning"></a>Up and Running